 The IRS has specific guidelines about who can open an IRA, including limits on Roth contributions and traditional IRA deductions.
-With a Roth IRA, your ability to save the full $5,500 allowed for the 2018 tax year is determined by your income and filing status.
-If you’re single, you can contribute the max as long as your adjusted gross income is less than $120,000.
+With a Roth IRA, your ability to save the full $6,000 allowed for the 2021 tax year is determined by your income and filing status.
+If you’re single, you can contribute the max as long as your adjusted gross income is less than $125,000.
 If you’re married and filing jointly, the limit goes up to $198,000.
 After these marks, your contribution limit will be reduced.

-With a traditional IRA, single filers can write off the full amount regardless of what they earn as long as they’re not covered by an employer’s retirement plan.
-If they are, the deduction begins to phase out once their income passes $63,000.
-Married and covered by a plan at work?
-You can only claim the full deduction if your joint income isn’t more than $101,000.
-If you’re not covered but your spouse is, the limit increases up to between $198,000 and $208,000 in 2021.
+With a traditional IRA, single filers can write off the full amount regardless of what they earn, as long as they’re not covered by an employer’s retirement plan.
+For 2021, the deduction begins to phase out once their income passes $66,000.
+If you’re married and covered by a plan at work, you can only claim the full deduction if your joint income isn’t more than $105,000 for 2021.
+If you’re not covered, but your spouse is, the limit increases up to between $198,000 and $208,000 in 2021.

-The Retirement Saver’s Credit is another tax incentive that’s geared specifically towards people who don’t earn huge amounts of cash.
-The credit is good for 10%, 20% or 50% of your total IRA contribution up to $2,000 (or $4,000 if you’re married and filing jointly).
-The amount of the credit you qualify for is based on your adjusted gross income.
+The Retirement Savings Contributions Credit is another tax incentive that’s geared specifically towards people who don’t earn huge amounts of income.
+The credit is good for 10%, 20% or 50% of your total IRA contribution up to $2,000, or $4,000 if you’re married and filing jointly.
+The amount of the credit you qualify for is based on your adjusted gross income (AGI).

-When you open an IRA before the tax deadline, you can elect to make contributions for the previous or current year.
-To get the tax breaks for this year, make sure you’re maxing out your contributions for 2018 first before saving anything for the 2019 tax year.
-If you’re contributing to an IRA in early 2019, the brokerage where you have your IRA account should allow you to indicate whether the contribution is for the 2018 or 2019 tax year.
+When you open an IRA before the tax deadline, you can make contributions for the previous or current year.
+To get the tax breaks come 2022, make sure you’re maxing out your contributions for 2021 first before saving anything for the next tax year.
+If you’re contributing to an IRA, the brokerage where you have your IRA account should allow you to indicate what tax year the contributions are for.

 - Figure out which type of IRA is right for you.
-With a traditional IRA, contributions are made with pre-tax dollars, which might be good if you expect to be in a lower tax bracket after retirement.
-A Roth IRA, on the other hand, is funded through after-tax contributions, making it a good option if you think your tax rate will go up as you get older.
+With a traditional IRA, contributions are made with pre-tax dollars.
+This might be good if you expect to be in a lower tax bracket after retirement.
+A Roth IRA, on the other hand, is funded through after-tax contributions.
+This makes it a good option if you think your tax rate will go up as you get older.